ontio/ontology/docs/specifications/native_contract/ontid.md

 Method: addKey

 Arguments:
-    0    byte array    user ID
+    0    String       user ID
-    1    byte array    new public key to be added
+    1    ByteArray    new public key to be added
-    2    byte array    user's public key or the recovery address
+    2    ByteArray    user's public key or the recovery address

 Event: trigger 'PublicKey' event when succeeds
 ```